O’Neill lays wreath at Cenotaph in Belfast on Remembrance Sunday

 “Today I remember all lives lost in the horror of war and conflict – past and present.”

+Asked about republicans expressing discomfort with her attendance, Ms O’Neill said she understood there were different perspectives but added: “This is about looking forward to the future”

-Ms O’Neill attended the commemoration alongside DUP deputy First Minister Emma Little-Pengelly, who also laid a wreath.
+The Sinn Fein vice president attended the commemoration alongside DUP deputy First Minister Emma Little-Pengelly, who also laid a wreath and said the focus should be on remembrance rather than who had attended.

+Ms Little-Pengelly said it was a privilege to lay a poppy wreath: “Remembrance Day is about remembering those who paid the ultimate sacrifice, who were injured in defence and for our freedom and the many, many tens of thousands who continue to mourn the loss of loved ones”

+Pressed on whether she acknowledged Ms O’Neill’s attendance was significant, she said: “Today is not about politics – it is not something I am going to engage in.”

 Hundreds of people lined the streets outside City Hall as Armed Forces members participated in the ceremony.